Click here to listen to a reading of this blog:

 Despite thyroid conditions having a (damaging) reputation for just being ‘an excuse for being overweight and lazy’, it couldn’t be further from the truth.

 It can take months or even years for people to get their condition under control and some sadly never do.
-Or they do but it still flares up from time to time due to the progressive nature of autoimmune hypothyroidism if it isn’t adequately addressed.
-But even when we do get our thyroid medication right, we usually also have other conditions that have since developed because of the thyroid condition not being adequately treated for quite some time.
+Or they do but it still flares up from time to time due to the progressive nature of autoimmune hypothyroidism if it isn’t well addressed.
+However, even when we do get our thyroid medication optimised, we may also have other conditions that have since developed because of the thyroid condition not being well treated for quite some time.

 This can include vitamin deficiencies, adrenal gland dysfunction, poor gut health, mental health conditions, to name just a few.
 So don’t assume we’re OK once we get medication, instead talk to us about how our treatment is going.